 - Boolean Retrieval Part (contd) - IndexSearcher uses the inverted lists in the directory to retrieve all documents that match the Boolean condition.
 This is the set of candidates. - Ranking uses an extended version of the cosine measure.
-However, there are several additional factors and normalizations built into the standard similarity measure - The conceptual scoring formula is:
+Newer versions also support BM25 similarity scoring (see class BM25Similarity, typically with k=1.2, b=0.75). - The conceptual scoring formula is: